BingusEx/ImWalikingHereNG/README.md

 `disableAllyCollision` | Disables collision between the player and their allies.
 `disableSummonCollision` | Disables collision between the player and their summons.
 `disableAllySummonCollision` | Disables collision between the player and their allies' summons.
+`disablePetCollision` | Disables collision between the player and their pets (from CC Pets).